unode/deep-learning-intro/_meta/spotlight.md

 https://github.com/carpentries-incubator/deep-learning-intro

 ## Who is the target audience of your lesson?
 (1-3 sentences)
-The main audience of this carpentry lesson is PhD students that have little to no experience with deep learning.
-In addition, we expect them to know basics of statistics and machine learning.
+The main audience of this carpentry lesson is considered to have an academic background at any level.
+More importantly, we expect them to know basics of statistics and machine learning to follow through with the material.

 ## What are the main learning objectives of your lesson?
 (1-5 bullet points)
 - Prepare input data for use for deep learning